When Are Changes Needed in Child Custody Due to Military Relocation?

 It is important to note that military parents do not have an automatic right to custody, and each case will be decided on its own merits.

-If you are a member of the armed forces and are dealing with child custody issues, you should consult with an experienced family attorney who can guide you through the process.
+If you are a member of the armed forces and are dealing with child custody issues, you should consult with an experienced child custody attorney who can guide you through the process.

 Case study – Military relocation and child custody